naurias/liber/README.md

   Firefox/Chrome/Safari actually produce) and parses it with a handful of targeted regexes rather than a full HTML parser, to stay dependency-free — a hand-edited or otherwise unusual export might not parse cleanly.
+- If two folder automations could both match the same never-yet-classified bookmark, whichever was created first wins the folder; the second is still recorded as "seen" (so it won't retry later) even though its folder action didn't take effect.
+There's no priority system beyond creation order — a deliberate scope cut for an edge case that's unlikely to come up in practice.